-We are open for limited, urgent appointments.
+We are open for in-clinic appointments.

-Tele-Health appointments (secure computer video session) are available for assessments and follow up appointments.
+Tele-Health appointments (secure computer video session) are also still available for assessments and follow up appointments.
 All we require is your email address.
 Tele-Health will work with a desktop computer (with a camera), phone, laptop or tablet.
 Most extended plans will cover these claims.
 Please check with your individual plan if you have questions.